cnrture/QuickProjectWizard/README.md

 <img src="src/main/resources/META-INF/pluginIcon.svg" alt="New Project" width="144">

 <!-- Plugin description -->

 #### This plugin simplifies the process of setting up a new Android project with all the necessary dependencies and configurations.
+It also provides powerful development tools for managing modules, features, and project resources.
 - Popular libraries and frameworks
 - Compose, XML and Compose Multiplatform templates
 - data, di, domain, ui, and common packages
+- Built-in development tools and utilities
 <!-- Plugin description end -->

 ## Installation